And don’t give the lame excuse I’ve heard so many times before that the church will fund the ministry more when more students come.

 Nowhere in the Bible does it say that the way to raise Christian kids is to drop them off at their weekly church event and leave the rest to the professionals.

 But we’ve created a culture where the student pastors (the professional) is expected to impart all the faith a teenager needs without any extra help.

-Perhaps we’ve forgotten that the church existed and thrived for hundreds of years without the modern invention of the student pastor and student ministry.
+Perhaps we’ve forgotten that the church existed and thrived for hundreds of years without the modern invention of the student pastor and teen ministry.

 They knew that it wasn’t a pastor’s job to raise young men and women.